JamBot3000/Hacktober-Challenges/SimpleCalculator_React_APP/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+after cloning Repository,

-In the project directory, you can run:
+In the project directory, you can run(I assume that npm is already installed):
+### `npm install`

+To install all the node_module required for this app.

 ### `npm start`